tdda/tdda/README.md

-   more-or-less any command that can be run from a command line, whether it be Python code, R code, a shell script, a shell command, a `Makefile` or a multi-language pipeline involving compiled code. _"Gentest writes tests, so you don't have to."™
+   more-or-less any command that can be run from a command line, whether it be Python code, R code, a shell script, a shell command, a `Makefile` or a multi-language pipeline involving compiled code. _"Gentest writes tests, so you don't have to."_™

 <img width="100%" src="doc/source/image/tdda-machines-light.png"/>